Angela1611/Airbnb_NYC_Analysis/README.md

 ## Project description and objective

 This analysis was based on a dataset containing information about property rentals in New York City through Airbnb.
-The purpose was to obtain general information about the behavior of these rentals and to identify patterns in this behavior.
+The purpose was to obtain general information about the behavior of these rentals and to identify patterns in this behavior

 ## Data preparation and processing